Fixed compensation paid to employees for labor or services. Most salaries are paid for a fixed period of working hours.

 A worker employed less than 150 calendar days during a calendar year.

 Unemployment resulting from jobs being available for only a portion of the year.
-Migrant workers who follow the harvest of various crops, but have little chance of working when that crop is completed, become seasonally unemployed.
+One example of seasonal unemployment is migrant workers that harvest various crops, but have little chance of working when crop-related work is completed.

 Data that has been adjusted to account for normal seasonal changes.